b06901089/R11921098_THESISv3/README.md

 python detect.py --weights yolov5x6.pt --source <folder path>
 ```

 Unfortunately, library `ultralytics` that `detect.py` needs will trigger dependency issues with MMCV.
+(They cannot share a same version of opencv-python.
+They need different versions.)
 My work around is to create another conda environment and then install YOLO requirements again.
 For example,

 ```